rbobbins/tessel-beacon-demo/README.md

 ============

   - You must be registered as an Apple Developer.
 This is a requirement for running the app on a physical device.
 (You don't need to be an Apple developer to run the app in the simulator; however, bluetooth does not work in the simulator)
-  - You must have the Tessel BLE module.
+  - You should have the Tessel BLE module.
 The application will guide you through setting it up correctly.
+  - You should have an iOS device with BLE capabilities.
+Any device listed here [http://en.wikipedia.org/wiki/List_of_iOS_devices#Features](http://en.wikipedia.org/wiki/List_of_iOS_devices#Features) as having "Bluetooth 4.0" will support BLE.

 Getting Started